JohnPaul0403/assistants_manager/README.md

 ## Getting Started

-To get started, simply clone this repository and run the `main.py` file.
+To get started, simply clone this repository and run the `flask run` command.
 You'll be able to add, remove, and update assistants in no time!

 ## Example Usage